Nikolas Cruz: A portrait of suspected Florida high school gunman who shot and killed 17 people

 Officials did not immediately say why Cruz was expelled from the high school.

-Shelby Speno, a former neighbor, said Cruz would shoot at their neighbor’s chickens and threw eggs at her husband’ car.
+Shelby Speno, a former neighbor, said Cruz would shoot at their neighbor’s chickens and threw eggs at her husband’s car.
 She said Cruz’s mother “had her hands full.”

 “I told my husband I was so glad they moved.
 I’m afraid he was the kind of kid who would do something crazy,” Shelby said.
 “The older he gets, the worse kind of trouble he got into.”